ctaylo21/TypescriptReactBoilerplate/README.md

 - `npm run tdd:web`

-    - builds and opens webpage via `webpack-dev-server` that runs mocha tests in browser
+    - builds and opens webpage via [webpack-serve](https://github.com/webpack-contrib/webpack-serve) that runs mocha tests in browser
     - rebuilds and re-runs tests if any relevant files change
     - Runs webpack with `eval` style source mapping to allow debugging of actual generated code.